‘Goldilocks Solution’ is Just Right for Process Management at South University: How to Offer Training and Improve Student Retention with CURRICULOG

 Armed with his new tool, Reinhold set out to improve the process of student retention on South University campuses.
-For a multi-campus, private institution like Savannah, Ga.-based South, student retention has become an important initiative.
-Identifying students at risk of dropping out of classes is a precursor to keeping retention high and in producing high quality graduates.
+For a multi-campus, private institution like Savannah, Georgia-based South, student retention has become an important initiative.
+Identifying students at risk of dropping out of classes is a precursor to keeping retention high and in producing high-quality graduates.

 At the end of the quarter, the team could also see the results easily, from the originally identified students to those that did not re-register.
-This means that the next quarter can be spent refining the student retention methods, such as the qualities that make an at-risk student, and which contact methods are most effective for the team.
+This means that the next quarter can be spent refining the student retention methods, such as defining what makes a student at-risk and which contact methods are most effective at reaching them.
 The process isn’t a stumbling block anymore.

-While implementing Curriculog to help South University with the problem of student retention, Reinhold saw yet another unconventional use for the software.
-Knowing how challenging it can be to train a large group to use a particular solution, he did something novel; he turned Curriculog inside out and built a process to teach people Curriculog by using Curriculog itself for the training.
-This training approval process is again broken into a series of steps, each representing a core capability of Curriculog.
+While implementing CURRICULOG to help South University with the problem of student retention, Reinhold saw yet another unconventional use for the software.
+Knowing how challenging it can be to train a large group to use a particular solution, he did something novel; he turned CURRICULOG inside out and built a process to teach people CURRICULOG by using the software itself for the training.
+This training approval process is again broken into a series of steps, each representing a core capability of CURRICULOG.

 Each step has established tasks, such as making a comment or uploading a file.
 Once done with the tasks, the trainee approves the proposal and the proposal moves to the next step, where Reinhold reviews their progress to confirm they understand the assignments.
 The result is a capable, confident team that thoroughly understands the software — and a reusable training process for employee turnover and refreshers.